JFrye2Fly/Forced-Authentication/README.md

 ## Introduction
 In this letsDefend Scenario an alert was triggered due to multipe post requests to the following URL: http://test-frontend.letsdefend.io/accounts/login
+The Time range of these login attempts was 1:14

 <br><hr><br>